severalnines/docs/user-guide/mysql/manage.rst

 All services configured by ClusterControl use a base configuration template available under ``/usr/share/cmon/templates`` on the ClusterControl node.
 You can directly modify the file to suit your deployment policy however, this directory will be replaced after a package upgrade.

-To make sure your custom configuration template files persist across upgrade, store your template files under ``/etc/cmon/templates`` directory (ClusterControl 1.6.2 and later).
+To make sure your custom configuration template files persist across upgrades, store your template files under ``/etc/cmon/templates`` directory (ClusterControl 1.6.2 and later).
 When ClusterControl loads up the template file for deployment, files under ``/etc/cmon/templates`` will always have higher priority over the files under ``/usr/share/cmon/templates``.
-If two files having identical name exist on both directories, the one located under ``/etc/cmon/templates`` will be used.
+If two files having identical names exist on both directories, the one located under ``/etc/cmon/templates`` will be used.

 The following are template files provided by ClusterControl related to MySQL/MariaDB: